Toloka/docs/en/guide/faq/pool-setup.md

 {% endcut %}

-{% cut "The Tolokers completed training for the first pool and got the skill.
-A week later, we cloned the pool, but all the Tolokers lost their skill.
-Which parameter affects skill expiration?
-Do all the Tolokers need to complete the training again?" %}
+{% cut "Which parameter affects skill expiration?" %}

 The validity period of the training skills is controlled by the **Retry after** parameter.
 The skill is deleted after a period specified in days in the **Retry after** field, if the Toloker: